 For the first hour or so, Bride & Prejudice cruises along, enlivened by a strong point of view and engaging production numbers like “A Marriage Has Come To Town,” a Garba dance, and the absolute bop that is “No Life Without Wife”—a girl group performance that’s easily the film’s catchiest musical number (with apologies to Ashanti’s “My Lips Are Waiting”).

-Unfortunately, the film largely loses steam in its second half, as it hops rather aimlessly between London and L.A. and rushing through Pride And Prejudice plot beats without bringing enough emotional depth to them.
+Unfortunately, the film largely loses steam in its second half, as it hops rather aimlessly between London and L.A. and rushes through Pride And Prejudice plot beats without bringing enough emotional depth to them.
 For as effective as Bride & Prejudice is at establishing Darcy’s cultural condescension, it’s not particularly great at resolving it, nor at establishing why Lalita falls for him.
 The cleverest scene in the latter half of the movie is an L.A.-set musical number in which a Mariachi band, bartenders, surfers, lifeguards, and a gospel choir all become spontaneous backup singers for Darcy and Lalita’s love story.
 It’s a funny sight gag, and an effective reminder that the big Bollywood production numbers are no more reflective of real Indian life than a gospel choir singing on a beach is representative of actual American life.
 For the most part, however, the second half of the film loses track of its supporting players and rushes too quickly to a happy ending that feels a little bit hollow.

 At its worst, Bride & Prejudice is a goofy 101-entry point for both Bollywood filmmaking conventions and Pride And Prejudice plot points.
 At its best, however, it’s an impressively pointed, wonderfully colorful cross-cultural celebration.
 Chadha has described her films as being “genially subversive” when it comes to tackling tough subject matter in an engaging way.
 In a rom-com genre that’s sometimes guilty of churning out shallow entertainment without much to say, you can’t accuse Bride & Prejudice of not having a lot on its mind.